-In the fiscal year 2017 Budget, General Fund revenues are budgeted to increase by 4.0% from the fiscal year 2016 final budget with ad valorem taxes making up 39.5% of General Fund budgeted revenues.
-Certified assessed valuations, including estimated values on properties under protest, increased 8.8% for the fiscal year 2017 budget compared to a 7.9% increase in the previous year's budget.
-In response to this growth, the City Council reduced the tax rate by 1.5%.
-Sales taxes are budgeted to increase by 2% from the fiscal year 2016 final budget.
+In the fiscal year 2018 Budget, General Fund revenues are budgeted to increase by 5.5% from the fiscal year 2017 final budget with ad valorem taxes making up 40.2% of General Fund budgeted revenues.
+Certified assessed valuations, including estimated values on properties under protest, increased 8.6% for the fiscal year 2018 budget compared to an 8.8% increase in the previous year's budget.
+In response to this growth, the City Council reduced the tax rate by 0.7%.
+Sales taxes are budgeted to increase by 2% from the fiscal year 2017 final budget and actual receipts through December 2017 are 5.1% ahead of the same period in fiscal year 2017.

 In this coming fiscal year, the City's budget continues to benefit from the strong economy.
-The City continues to develop commercially and is aggressively pursuing Transit Oriented Development opportunities with light rail service to the City which opened in December 2010.
-Sales tax receipts, the most volatile revenue source continued to see growth in fiscal year 2016 with a 10.5% increase.
+The City continues to develop commercially and is aggressively pursuing Transit Oriented Development opportunities near the City's three light rail stations.

-The Water and Sewer Operating Fund is budgeted in fiscal year 2017 to operate at a net deficit of \$1,418 based on available fund balance exceeding financial standards.
-Rates increases averaging 4% on water rates and sewer rates were adopted effective February 1, 2017.
+The Water and Sewer Operating Fund is budgeted in fiscal year 2018 to operate at a net deficit of \$731 based on available fund balance exceeding financial standards.
+Rates increases averaging 12.1% are projected to be necessary in the fiscal year 2018.